- Main Interface

 The transport controls, , can be used to playback previously recorded takes from some devices.

 The mark controls, , allow the recording of marks during a take and are displayed in the Marks Panel.
 The left square bracket will note the timecode as a mark named “in”, and the right square bracket will note the mark as “out”.
 The “Mark” button will create an unnamed mark, which can be given a name if needed.
-This can be useful to mark timecode for TPose to Tpose or “Action” to “Cut”.
+An example would be to mark timecode for TPose to Tpose or “Action” to “Cut”.

 Subjects Panel